 Tip: At the YHA in Te Anau, we noticed that reception closed at 7:30PM and if you arrived afterwards to check-in you’d be charged NZ$20 to call someone in as a non-emergency.
 Something to keep in mind.

 When it comes to B&B’s, and the kind of places that we associate with Airbnb, you’d be surprised with how many New Zealand guest homes that they have in their inventory.

 From personal experience, I can often find better properties than I can on Airbnb on Booking.com.
 The other big bonus is that Airbnb isn’t that friendly when it comes to cancellation whereas with on Booking, properties with free cancellation make it easy to “hold” a room without feeling like you’ve locked yourself in.

 That said, I would still check Airbnb as part of your research to see if there’s anything that you like.
-Use our referral code for a US$36 sign up credit.
+Use our referral code for up to US$47 in sign-up credit.

 These are unique alternative accommodations that can be found all over the country.
 They are great for the budget traveller and often offer a variety of options that range from motel-like rooms, cottage units, cabins, and RV sites.

 These were the typical type of places that we would stay at with Flying Kiwi where our bus would be able to drive in and we’d set up camp on their grounds.
 It’s the holiday parks that provide all the facilities that we need including kitchen, lounge, power, laundry, and bathrooms.
 These are typically all communal.

 You’ll find that holiday parks are in prime locations (i.e. next to the beach or steps away from the Abel Tasman National Park)